What Is a 403(b) Plan?

 How Much Should I Contribute to a 403(b)?

-- Start by contributing up to the match if you have one.
+- Start by contributing up to your employer match (if you have one).

-- Each time you get a raise increase the amount of your contributions.
+- Each time you get a raise, increase the amount of your contribution.

 Should I Choose High Risk or Conservative Investments for My 403(b)?

 When you are in your 20s, it makes more sense to choose higher risk investments.
 The rate of return on these investments is higher than the conservative investments.
 When you are young, you can afford to ride out the market.
 This means you will have a chance to recover if the market drops.